oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/prerequisites.md

 1. Obtain the WebLogic 12.2.1.4 image that is referenced by the sample's Domain resource YAML.

    a.
-Use a browser to access [Oracle Container Registry](http://container-registry.oracle.com).
+Use a browser to access the [Oracle Container Registry](http://container-registry.oracle.com).

    b.
 Choose an image location: for `JRF` domains, select `Middleware`, then `fmw-infrastructure`; for `WLS` domains, select `Middleware`, then `weblogic`.